7ninjas/scss-mixins/BEST_PRACTICES.md

 linter's configuration it will report errors in console so you know what rule has been broken.

 Official website: <a href="https://stylelint.io/" target="_blank">Stylelint</a>

+### Overusing elements

+Sometimes (especially when you work with React projects) there is a chance that you will wrap some code in elements without classes just to keep proper conditional statement convention.
+After some development time you may want to change some styles and out of sudden you may find it difficult.
+The reason of that may be overusing elements without classes.
+If you wrap wanted element into 2, 3 or even more elements without classes it may cause you style bugs which will be hard to find.

+Solution for that behaviour is not to overuse unclassed elements.
+Always check if you really need that amount of empty elements.
+Maybe you can just simply create conditional statement another way?

 ### Clear default styles